ScrapComputers/Docs/content/docs/Lua API/components/camera.md

 Toggles the randomization shader.
 This is very simple but adds a lot of detail to the frame at a cost of performance when used in displays as the optimization would be gone.

-This randomization of the colors of a frame's pixels a tiny bit.
+This randomization of the colors of a frame's pixels is a tiny bit.

-**Arguments:**
+**Arguments:**:
 - toggle [ **boolean** ] To enable or disable the randomization shader